North West Local Land Services is governed by a board of local people.

 Richard Clark, Boggabilla

-Richard is the owner and operator of a cattle farm north of Moree.
+Richard is the owner and operator of a mixed farm north of Moree.
 He has been a member of several boards and policy committees and also has experience in finance and audit.
 He has a background in leadership and agricultural representation and research.
 This is Richard’s third term on the North West Local Land Services Board and first term as Chair.

 Jocellin Jansson, Narrabri

 Jocellin lives in Narrabri and comes to Local Land Services with strong leadership, strategic planning, stakeholder relations and management skills.
 She has built extensive rural, industry, government and community networks throughout her career and is a dedicated advocate for women in agriculture.
 Jocellin is a director of the Royal Agricultural Society Foundation.
 This is her first term on the North West Local Land Services Board.

 Stephanie Cameron is passionate about natural resource management, sustainable agriculture and caring for the land.

 Stephanie has been involved in partnership projects with Local Land Services via Tamworth Regional Landcare and Landcare NSW for approximately the past 10 years and is the current Chair of Landcare NSW.

 Stephanie has over 15 years of senior management experience in the laboratory testing and environmental consulting industry.

 Stephanie is the business operations manager, director and co-owner of East West a local company based in Tamworth.